unitejs/cli/README.md

 * clientPackage
 * platform

-Argument names are case sensitive but values are case insensitive, argument values with spaces should be enclosed in quotes.
+Argument names are case sensitive but values are case insensitive, argument values with spaces should be enclosed in quotes, apostrophes or backticks.

 # Commands